Day 5 Road Guide

 • Old-growth coast redwoods up to 277 ft tall and 1,500+ years old

-• Redwood Grove Loop β€” 0.8-mi FLAT paved loop, accessible to everyone
+• Redwood Grove Loop β€” 0.8-mi FLAT paved loop, wheelchair + stroller accessible

 • Walk the Redwood Grove Loop (flat, paved, 30-45 min, no hiking required)